 Here, I’ve created two new swatches: Charcoal, C=54 M=50 Y=54 K=47, and Putty, C=25 M=25 Y=46 K=26.

 Unlock the YOUR TEXT HERE layer and use the Type Tool (T) to create a series of text frames across the page.
 Keep the font and styling consistent for your name or the business name, to maintain a logo-like look.

 For the rest of the text, choose an easy-to-read font which works well set at a small size.
 Simple sans serifs tend to work the best.
-Here I’ve used Pier Sans Regular.
+Here I’ve used Pier Sans Regular (no longer available).